-November and April are generally set aside for research & promotion in the USA.
+November and April are generally set aside for research & promotion abroad.

 In a SINGLE hour-long talk illustrated by artefacts & images from her travels, Caroline shares her secrets for plotting stories, finding characters and creating a detailed world of adventure.
-Caroline offers a variety of talks (see below) all basically the same but with different emphases.
+Caroline offers a variety of talks (see below).
 There is time for Q&A afterwards and book signing if schools want to sell her books.

 1. 'How to Write a Great Story' - fun talk with more emphasis on writing plot & characters (8 - 12 yrs)